-Brexit and Covid-19 put an end to the UK’s high population growth.
-This presents a challenge for construction.
+Brexit and Covid-19 put an end to the nation’s high population growth.
+This presents a challenge for UK construction.

 Imagine you could use one graphic only to describe the uncertainties and possible divergences facing UK construction today.